Kiss (band): 1983–1996: unmasking

 One of the first concerts Kulick played as an official member of the band was at Detroit, Michigan's Cobo Hall.
-It was filmed for the MTV special Animalize Live.
+It was held the night after he signed the contract to be the band's guitarist and was filmed for the MTV special Animalize Live.

 The lineup of Stanley, Simmons, Carr and Kulick turned out to be the most stable since the original, and for the rest of the 1980s, Kiss released a series of Platinum albums: 1985's Asylum, 1987's Crazy Nights and the 1988 greatest hits compilation Smashes, Thrashes & Hits.
 Crazy Nights, in particular, was one of Kiss's most successful albums overseas.
 The single "Crazy Crazy Nights" reached No. 4 on the singles chart in the United Kingdom, the band's highest-charting single in that country.

 Kiss ended the decade with the October 1989 release Hot in the Shade.
 Although the album failed to achieve Platinum status, it spawned the hit ballad "Forever", co-written by Michael Bolton.
 Peaking at No. 8 in the US, it was the group's highest-charting single since "Beth" and was the band's second Top 10 single.

 During this time, Kiss struggled with its identity and fan base.
 Simmons, arguably the driving force in Kiss during the 1970s, became less involved with the group in the 1980s as he pursued outside interests, most notably a film career.
 Stanley took a more prominent role as a result.

 In February 1991, the band decided to once again enlist Ezrin to produce its next album.
-Before recording could begin in earnest, however, tragedy struck.
-In March 1991, it was discovered that Carr had a tumor on his heart.
+Before recording could begin in earnest, however, a tumor was discovered on Carr's heart in March 1991.
 It was successfully removed the following month, but more tumors were soon discovered in his lungs.
 Carr received chemotherapy and was pronounced cancer-free in July.
-However, in September he suffered the first of two cerebral hemorrhages.
+In September, he suffered the first of two cerebral hemorrhages.
 He died on November 24, 1991, at the age of 41.